tonylukasavage/tonylukasavage.github.com/source/_posts/2013-03-17-inspecting-sqlite-databases-on-android-and-ios.markdown

 <a name="android"></a>
 ## Android

-_This section assumes you have an android SDK toolkit on your path._
+<div class="info">INFO: This section assumes you have an android SDK toolkit on your path.</div>

 The nice thing about the Android interface is that we can use a single command to find the SQLite databases on both emulators and devices.
 Assuming you have an open emulator and/or connected Android devices, execute `adb devices` to get a listing of their serial numbers.